Bound State Internal Interactions as a Mechanism for Exponential Decay: Exponential Decay

 \section{Exponential Decay}

-We will study our model in the limit of continuous internal interactions.
-A framework for treating the kinematics of continuous interactions has been developed already for the Quantum Zeno Effect (QZE)~\cite{misra_zeno_1977}, for which it was predicted and verified experimentally~\cite{raizen97nature,raizen2001prl,heinzen90zeno,ketterle2006qze} that frequent, controlled measurements into a \textit{fixed} state or subspace can inhibit a quantum system from leaving that state or subspace.
-By Assumption 2, however, we will need to generalize for uncontrolled interactions that leave a bound state in a sequence of \textit{differing} spaces.

-As done for the QZE, we model the constant internal interactions as the continuous limit of a sequence of $N$ measurement interactions, each following the previous by a duration $\delta$, which we will take to zero in the limit.
-Let a projection operator $\Lambda_u$ span a possible state space of the components of a preparable, excited bound state, so that $\Lambda_u$ represents the observable that the bound state is undecayed.

-By Assumption 1, if the system is found to be in an undecayed state upon the $n$th interaction, corresponding to the observable $\Lambda_u^n$, we will represent it by a density operator $\rho^n(t=0)$ from the space of undecayed states.
-By assumption 2, undecayed states in the sequence will differ from each other internally, but we can drop the index $n$ because we are concerned only with decay and not with the internal states themselves.
-Returning to Assumption 1, at the subsequent interaction from the sequence, occurring at a time $\delta$ after the previous, the probability that the system remains undecayed is $\Tr\left(\Lambda_u\rho(\delta)\right)$.
+Let the operator $\Lambda_u^i$ project onto a possible metastable state labeled $i$, of the various components of a preparable, bound system.
+By the assumption in Section~\ref{sec:bindInt}, if the system is found to be in an undecayed state upon the $n$th interaction, corresponding to the observable $\Lambda_u^n$, we will represent it by a density operator $\rho^n$ from a space of undecayed states.
+By the assumption in Section~\ref{sec:nondecay}, undecayed states in the sequence may differ from each other internally.
+If the system is found undecayed upon the $n$th interaction in the sequence, the probability that it will remain undecayed at the $(n+1)$th interaction, occurring a duration in time $\delta$ later, is $\Tr\left(\Lambda_u^{n+1}\rho^n(\delta)\right)$.

+Every member of an experimental ensemble will be prepared in a unique sequence of metastable states before finally decaying.
+Because we are concerned only with decay and not with the internal states themselves, we will drop the index $n$ from the operators.
+For our purposes, then, $\Lambda_u$ represents the coarser observable that the bound system is undecayed.
+The index $n$ should also label the durations between interactions, $\delta$, but in the continuous limit, they will all go to zero, and we have omitted the $n$ for clarity.

 Once prepared initially, the probability for the system to continue to be found in the excited state throughout the interaction sequence is $\Tr\left(\Lambda_u\rho(\delta)\right)^N$.
-As noted by the authors of~\cite{misra_zeno_1977}, this product must be distinguished from the typical probability for a single measurement interaction.
-In quantum kinematics~\cite{schwinger2018quantum}, it is known as a compound measurement, and here it is the probability of occurrence, given a sequence of $N$ equally spaced interactions over a total time $N\delta$, of a sequence for which each interaction finds the system undecayed after the preceding interaction found it undecayed as well.
+As noted by the authors of~\cite{misraZenosParadoxQuantum1977}, this product must be distinguished from the typical probability for a single measurement interaction.
+In quantum kinematics it is known as a compound measurement~\cite{schwingerQuantumKinematicsDynamics2018}, and here it is the probability, given a sequence of $N$ equally spaced interactions over a total time $N\delta$, that each interaction finds the system undecayed after the preceding interaction found it undecayed as well.